Can I have laser eye surgery if I have astigmatism?

 Can laser eye surgery fix astigmatism?

 When people say, “I have too much astigmatism to do laser eye surgery,” 99.9% of the time, they are wrong.
 We can typically treat up to four units of astigmatism with a laser vision correction procedure like LASIK.
-In some cases, newer lasers can even correct up to five units of astigmatism.
+In some cases, newer lasers can even correct up to five units.
+Your eye surgeon will assess your individual case to determine what’s possible based on your unique eye measurements and the degree of astigmatism present.

 What does laser eye surgery involve?

-- We apply numbing drops to keep you comfortable.
+1. We apply numbing eye drops to keep you comfortable.

 LASIK or PRK?

-At VSON, we offer both LASIK and PRK.
+At VSON, we offer both LASIK (Laser-Assisted in Situ Keratomileusis) and PRK (Photorefractive Keratectomy).
 LASIK has a shorter recovery time and is often preferred by those who qualify.
 PRK is a great alternative if you have thin corneas, dry eyes, or are in a career where flap safety is a concern (e.g., military or contact sports).

 We will thoroughly examine the health of your eyes

-Before recommending any procedure, we conduct a comprehensive assessment to make sure your eyes are healthy and suitable for surgery.
+Before recommending any procedure, your eye surgeon will conduct a comprehensive assessment to make sure your eyes are healthy and suitable for surgery.

-To learn more about how laser eye surgery can fix astigmatism, and to find out which vision correction option is right for you, please book online for a free laser vision assessment on our website today.
+To learn more and to find out which vision correction option is right for you, please book online for a free laser vision assessment on our website today.

 Found this post useful?
 Please share!